codeHokage1/flightBookingApi_with_Mongoose/README.md

 ```
 npm install
 ```
+- Create a MongoDB account and a database collection
+- Create a **.env** file that contains the connection string
+- Modify the **config/dbConfig.js** file accordingly to use the connection string
 - While adding a new flight, the body of the __POST__ request should be similar to:
 ```
 {